What to Bring on a Ride

 Clothing

-Clothing decisions are a matter of personal taste and preference– and also crucial to enjoying your ride.
-The important thing is to be comfortable.
-It is best to have clothing that allows you to move freely and is made of wicking material.
+Clothing decisions are crucial to enjoying your ride.
+It is best to wear clothes that allow you to move freely and are made of wicking material.
 It is not uncommon to feel cold quickly during breaks in the ride or when descending.
-During cooler weather, we suggest that you wear layers so that you can add or remove them as needed.
-Please be prepared for weather changes and emergency situations.
+Wear layers so that you can add or remove them as needed.
+Be prepared for weather changes and emergency situations.